denisidoro/navi/README.md

 ![Demo](https://user-images.githubusercontent.com/3226564/66068076-4b36a800-e523-11e9-8f20-f5111522cba2.gif)

-**navi** allows you to browse through cheatsheets (that you may write yourself or download from maintainers) and execute commands, prompting for argument values.
+**navi** allows you to browse through cheatsheets (that you may write yourself or download from maintainers) and execute commands, with argument values prompted to you.

 Table of contents
 -----------------